EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 ==================

 Once the cache is set up, the simplest way to use caching is to cache your entire site.
-You'll need to add ``'django.middleware.cache.UpdateCacheMiddleware'`` and ``'django.middleware.cache.FetchFromCacheMiddleware'`` to your ``MIDDLEWARE_CLASSES`` setting, as in this example::
+You\'ll need to add ``'django.middleware.cache.UpdateCacheMiddleware'`` and ``'django.middleware.cache.FetchFromCacheMiddleware'`` to your ``MIDDLEWARE_CLASSES`` setting, as in this example::